 Disclaimer: This post contains references to products from one or more of our advertisers.
 We may receive compensation (at no cost to you) when you click on links to those products.
 Read our Disclaimer Policy for more information.

-It’s been a historic year for Nvidia and its stock — but is NVDA still a buy after running this hot?
+Nvidia stock has been on a historic run — but is NVDA still a buy after running this hot for this long?

 Let’s find out in this Nvidia Stock Forecast & Analysis.

 What is Nvidia?

 Nvidia is a technology company that manufactures graphics processing units (GPUs) and system on a chip unit (SoCs) for the professional markets.

 GPUs and SoCs perform rapid mathematical calculations that make high-performance computing possible.

 Nvidia’s GPUs and chips enable various technologies beyond gaming, such as artificial intelligence, data center capabilities, robotics, and cryptocurrency mining.